civl-verifier/civl-verifier.github.io/doc.md

 Although not used in the program above, input parameters may be annotated with `{:linear}` and `{:linear_out}`.
-The annotation `{:linear}` on an input parameter indicates that the correspoding actual input variable at the call site must be available before the call and remains available after the call.
+The annotation `{:linear}` on an input parameter indicates that the corresponding actual input variable at the call site must be available before the call and remains available after the call.
 The annotation `{:linear_out}` indicates that the actual input variable corresponding to at the call site will become available after the call.